imax9000/Arduino-PID-Library/README.md

 This is an update/refactor of https://github.com/br3ttb/Arduino-PID-Library,
 since the original library seems pretty much abandoned.

-For an explanation of many of the implementation details see an exccellent series of posts by the original library author: http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/
+For an explanation of many of the implementation details see the excellent series of posts by the original library author: http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/